pinout-xyz/Pinout.xyz/src/es/translate/juiceboxzero.md

 Battery and Raspberry Pi Zero not included.
 All you need to get started is your JuiceBox Zero, a Raspberry Pi Zero or Zero W, a stacking or non-stacking header connection, and a JST‑compatible, single‑cell lithium‑ion battery

 * Compatible with any 3.7 to 4.2V Lithium-Ion or Lithium-Polymer battery with a JST PH connector, 1A Current Output and 1A Charge rate
-* The simplest uninterruptable power supply solution
+* The simplest uninterruptible power supply solution
 * Requires a 5V micro USB power supply, and can draw up to 2A.
 * Smart power supply selection: it can charge the battery and power the Raspberry Pi at the same time
 * Compatible with both Raspberry Pi Zero and Pi Zero W models.
 Possibly suitable for powering other Pi models (depends on application)